spanishcivilwarrelease355/traceprotocol/README.md

+# TraceProtocol 🔒

-# Privacy & VPN Manager 🔒
+**Privacy & VPN Management Suite for Linux**

 A comprehensive privacy and VPN management tool for Linux systems (Debian/Ubuntu/Parrot OS).
-This tool automatically installs and configures ProtonVPN CLI along with essential privacy and security tools, and provides real-time monitoring of your privacy protection status.
+TraceProtocol automatically installs and configures ProtonVPN CLI along with essential privacy and security tools, and provides real-time monitoring of your privacy protection status.

 ## 🌟 Features